noiredayz/haste-server/docs/storage.md

 ## MongoDB

+**The mongodb connector currently does not work, needs to be updated to client 4.x and needs testing.**

 Stores documents in a specified database in a collection named `entries`.
 Expiration property in config can be changed to a value in seconds after which entries will not be served.